does yoga burn calories? how many?

 Learning how many calories does yoga burn in each different types of yoga will guide what kind of practice you want to start with.
 There are numerous types of yoga, and regardless of what kind of movement it involves, yoga does burn calories.
 In addition, depending on the class’s length, weight, fat percentage, and various other genetic variances, different people will burn varying amounts of calories practicing the same practice.

-The amount of calories you can burn during a yoga session is determined by several factors.
+The amount of calories you can burn during an online yoga training or session is determined by several factors.

 – the type of yoga